google/allied-oscillators/README.md

 ## License

-This project is licensed under the Apache License, version 2.0 - see [LICENSE](LICENSE) for details
+This project is licensed under the Apache License, version 2.0 - see [LICENSE](LICENSE) for details.
+This is not an officially supported Google product.